OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 3. Click on `Polling App (Embedded Widget)`

-4. Notice there is now a `Sign up` link
+4. Notice there is now a `Sign up` link at the bottom of the Sign In Widget

 5. Click on `Return to Portal`